Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations

-Results are considered statistically significant when $p<0.01$, and these significant better results are underlined in the tables. \item For CP-Proactive, the solution quality results obtained with maximum runtime of 3600s from the original paper are presented in Table~\ref{tab:small_scale}, indicated by the corresponding citation~\cite{RN6217}.
-This method is omitted in Table~\ref{tab:mid_scale} and~\ref{tab:large_scale} as it typically cannot find solutions within reasonable time for medium and large-scale instances. \item In the last two rows of these tables, ``No. Best'' shows the number of instances in the benchmark set where an algorithm achieves the best solution quality. ``Mean / W-D-L'' presents the mean values across all instances for each metric.
-For the ``$p$-value'' column, the ``Mean / W-D-L'' row shows the win-draw-loss (W-D-L) counts of the statistical comparison between METS and GRASP, indicating the number of instances where METS performs significantly better, shows no significant difference, or performs significantly worse than GRASP. \item For each instance, the best solution quality among all ``Best'' columns is indicated in bold. \textbf{New} BKSs that improve uopon the previous ones are highlighted in gray. \end{itemize}
+Results are considered statistically significant when $p<0.05$, and these significantly better results are underlined in the tables. \item For CP-Proactive and Hexaly, the ``Best'' results under a 3600-second time limit are reported in Table~\ref{tab:small_scale}.
+The results of CP-Proactive are obtained from the original paper~\cite{RN6217}, and the results of Hexaly are from our experiments.
+For Hexaly, we developed two formulations of GRVRP-PCAFS: a standard MILP model (as the Hexaly solver can directly process such models) and a Hexaly model using solver-specific features (e.g., lists, sets).
+The results of using the Hexaly model are reported in Table~\ref{tab:small_scale} since they are consistently better than the results of using the MILP model.
+The mathematical formulations and complete results of both models are provided in Appendix~D of the supplementary.
+Both CP-Proactive and Hexaly are excluded from Tables~\ref{tab:mid_scale} and~\ref{tab:large_scale} since they cannot find feasible solutions within the given time limit. \item In the last two rows of these tables, ``No. Best / W-D-L'' shows the number of instances in the benchmark set where an algorithm achieves the best solution quality.
+For the ``Avg$\pm$Std'' column, the ``No. Best / W-D-L'' row shows the win-draw-loss (W-D-L) counts of the statistical comparison between METS and GRASP, indicating the number of instances where METS performs significantly better, shows no significant difference, or performs significantly worse than GRASP. ``Mean'' presents the mean values across all instances for each metric. \item For each instance, the best solution quality among all ``Best'' columns is indicated in bold. \textbf{New} BKSs that improve upon the previous ones are highlighted in gray. \end{itemize}